-The scanning equipment used by the Registrar of Voters' office to produce a camera-ready copy for Voter Information Guide printing has some limitations; therefore, the style of a Candidate's Statement must conform to the sample you are given.
+The Voter Information Guide page layout has some limitations, including space; therefore, the style of a Candidate's Statement must conform to the sample you are given.

 The Candidate's Statement may make no reference to another candidate.
-The statement may include a description of the candidate's education and qualifications expressed by the candidate himself/herself. § 13308
+The statement may include a description of the candidate's education and qualifications expressed by the candidate himself/herself.